 The steering is locked when the main switch is turned to "LOCK."
 To lock the steering, turn the handlebars all the way to the left.
-With the key at "OFF," push it into the main switch, turn it counterclockwise to "LOCK," and remove it.
-To release the lock, turn the key clockwise.
+With the key at "OFF", push it into the main switch and release it, turn it counterclockwise to "LOCK," and remove it.
+To release the lock, turn the key to "OFF".